dentures-vs-implants

 1. Stability: While advancements have improved denture stability, they may still slip or shift while eating or speaking, leading to discomfort and self-consciousness.

-2. Bone loss: Dentures do not stimulate the jawbone like implants do, leading to bone loss over time and changes in facial structure.
+2. Bone loss: Dentures do not stimulate the jawbone like dental implants do, leading to bone loss over time and changes in facial structure.

 3. Maintenance: Dentures require regular cleaning and may need adjustments or replacements over time due to wear and tear.